hrittikhere/CGOA-training/README.md

 # Study Tips

 # Exam Tips ( PSI )
 - Keep your desk tidy and run the System Check before the exams.
 -  Carry an ID that has not expired.
-- The exam can be started 30 minutes prior to your scheduled time, which is a good opportunity to complete the security checks and begin the exam early.
+- The exam can be started 30 minutes prior to your scheduled time, which is an excellent opportunity to complete the security checks and begin the exam early.
+It helps me to calm down and not rush during the exam :)
+- Delete the PSI Browser from your system to save time for your next exam.
+- Mark the questions `To Review` if you need more clarification and want to get back later.
+You have a dashboard with all the questions collectively listed, which helps you to get back to easily

 # Certificate and a Credly Badge
 Once you PASS it, you get the certificate mailed to you ⬇️